Lichterman Nature Center: Events

 Also included on the property is a special events pavilion providing a sheltered place for meetings, family reunions, receptions, and overnight youth programs.
 The amphitheatre features an intimate staging area for outdoor programs.

 Throughout the year, Lichterman Nature Center hosts several events open to the public including plant sales; Earthfest; Discovery Days; Privet Pulls; and specialized programs for school age children as well as adults.

-Access

-The center is located off Ridgeway at 5992 Quince Road in East Memphis.
-Family memberships for the Pink Palace Family of Museums are honored at Lichterman Nature Center.

-The center offers free maps of the property but accepts and depends upon public donations and volunteers for support.